 3. Software & Automation

-Risk analysis and KYC software are on their way to become the primary tools to manage financial & customer data.
-The software will support risk analysts and security managers in identifying the potential threats and eliminating any adverse impact on the business.
+Risk analysis and KYC software are about to become the main tools for managing financial and customer data.
+Such software assists risk analysts and security managers in identifying potential threats and eliminating adverse business impacts.

 New corporate KYC solutions leverage APIs, AI (artificial intelligence) / ML (machine learning), biometrics, and advanced optical character recognition (OCR) technologies to solve KYC/AML problems and bring a structured approach in the way business verifications are done in this day and age.
 The vast market potential, the growing API wave around the world, as well as the maturing of AI technologies, will enable businesses around the world to manage customer data in a much faster, easier and risk-controlled way.

-With increasing digitalisation, regulations and best practises for KYC, the sports betting industry is in a state of flux.
-The continuous evolution of frameworks that regulate cumbersome KYC processes makes it difficult for businesses to meet customers demands.
+With increasing digitisation, regulations and best practices for KYC processes, the sports betting industry is also changing.
+The continuous further development of the frameworks and standards, which involve cumbersome KYC processes, are making it increasingly difficult for companies to meet customer requirements.

-Sports betting providers need to ensure compliance with local and regional laws, as well as ensure that customers have a smooth onboarding experience – and all of this must also be financially feasible for the business.
-Moreover, a strong dose of digitisation is required in order to improve existing processes in the long term and to enable scalability and cost-efficiency of an operation.
+Sports betting providers need to ensure that local and regional laws are followed and that customers still have a smooth onboarding experience – and all of this needs to be financially feasible for the company.
+In addition, a strong dose of digitisation is required in order to improve existing processes in the long term and to enable scalability and cost efficiency for companies.

 Bookmaker NEXT: an example for the implementation of KYC processes in sports betting

 Arland’s software Bookmaker NEXT offers a simple solution for handling KYC processes.

 Different KYC sets can be created and adapted to target markets.
 With a simple level system, customer information can be gathered step by step, thereby reducing the onboarding barrier.
-Each KYC level can be further linked to additional authorizations for the customer (e.g. deposit, place bets, payout, etc.).
-This has the advantage that the KYC process, divided into several parts, allows simple onboarding on the one hand, and sufficient data can be collected at the same time.
+Each KYC level can be further linked to additional authorisations for the customer (e.g. deposit, place bets, payout, etc.).
+This has the advantage that the KYC process, divided into several parts, allows simple onboarding on the one hand and sufficient data can be collected at the same time.

 Customer documents are simply uploaded by players, after which they can be edited and verified by qualified staff directly in the system.